jaz-on/wp-pierre/README.md

 (at your option) any later version.
 ```

-## 👨‍💻 Author
+## Author & Sponsorship

 **Jason Rouet**
 - Website: [https://jasonrouet.com](https://jasonrouet.com)
 - Email: [bonjour@jasonrouet.com](mailto:bonjour@jasonrouet.com)
 - WordPress.org: [https://profiles.wordpress.org/jaz_on/](https://profiles.wordpress.org/jaz_on/)

+You can sponsor me on [Ko-fi](https://ko-fi.com/jasonrouet) or [Github](https://github.com/sponsors/jaz-on).
+Any help is welcome, sharing the project, giving feedback, reporting issues, etc.

-## 🙏 Acknowledgments
+## Acknowledgments

 - WordPress Polyglots team for the translation platform
-- Slack for the notification webhook API
-- WordPress community for coding standards and best practices
+- Pascal Casier for the initial idea called wpupdates that was live on his site that got hacked (https://wp-info.org/wpupdates-to-slack/).
+WP-Pierre is essentially a rewrite of this idea.

-## 📈 Changelog
+## Changelog

 See [CHANGELOG.md](CHANGELOG.md) for a complete list of changes.